Professor of Criminology and Comparative Penology

 Miranda Boone is Professor of Criminology and Comparative Penology at the Institute of Criminal Law and Criminology.

-- Mieke Kox: Illegally residing migrants’ understandings of the Dutch immigration system (expected promotion date mid 2019)
+- Mieke Kox: Illegally residing migrants’ understandings of the Dutch immigration system (expected promotion date spring 2023)

 - Jill van Rijt, Normalisation in prison: a comparative study of normalization in Dutch and Norwegian prisons.
 External PhD candate.

 - Jan Maarten Elbers, Understanding the role of cognitive capabilities and autonomy in the resocialization process of prisoners in Dutch penitentiary institutions (expected promotion date autumn 2023)

 - Sophie Koning, Klachten tegen niet-vervolging in maatschappelijk-gevoelige kwesties, (expected promotion date spring 2024).